larz258/Crypto/README.txt

 2. How is Crypto used?

 Crypto is just a script, so it does not need to be installed.
-To run it use your terminal's python commmand or right click on and select open with Python Launcher.
-I've provided a version for Python 2 and Python 3, Crypto.py will intuitively launch the version your system requires.
+To run Crypto use your Terminal's Python command from the Crypto directory or right click on and select open with Python Launcher.
+I've provided a version for Python 2.7, 3.0 and 3.3, Crypto.py will intuitively launch the version you're using.
 (slow clap)

 Once you have opened the program simply select encode and pick a file.